Nitrocellulose: Use

-The principal uses of cellulose nitrate is for the production of lacquers and coatings, explosives, and celluloid.
+The principal use of cellulose nitrate is for the production of lacquers and coatings, explosives, and celluloid.

 In terms of lacquers and coatings, nitrocellulose dissolves readily in organic solvents, which upon evaporation leave a colorless, transparent, flexible film.
 Nitrocellulose lacquers have been used as a finish on furniture and musical instruments.

 Guncotton, dissolved at about 25% in acetone, forms a lacquer used in preliminary stages of wood finishing to develop a hard finish with a deep lustre.
 It is normally the first coat applied, then it is sanded and followed by other coatings that bond to it.

 Nail polish contains nitrocellulose, as it is inexpensive, dries quickly to a hard film, and does not damage skin.

 The explosive applications are diverse and nitrate content is typically higher for propellant applications than for coatings.
 For space flight, nitrocellulose was used by Copenhagen Suborbitals on several missions as a means of jettisoning components of the rocket/space capsule and deploying recovery systems.
 However, after several missions and flights, it proved not to have the desired explosive properties in a near vacuum environment.
 In 2014, the Philae comet lander failed to deploy its harpoons because its 0.3 grams of nitrocellulose propulsion charges failed to fire during the landing.

 Other uses

-Collodion, a solution of nitrocellulose, is used today in topical skin applications, such as liquid skin and in the application of salicylic acid, the active ingredient in Compound W wart remover.
+Collodion, a solution of nitrocellulose, is used in topical skin applications such as liquid skin and in the application of salicylic acid, the active ingredient in Compound W wart remover.